stretch327/xojo_constraintkit/Release Files/Docs/SOSMobileStackView.md

-# SOSStackView Class
+# SOSMobileStackView Class

-*This project is supported on iOS projects Only*
+*This project is supported on iOS projects only*

 ## Methods
 **AddArrangedSubview(view as MobileUIControl)**